Height-offset variables and pinning at infinity for gradient Gibbs measures on trees: Proofs

 In particular,

-This is a contradiction to the fact that the probability mass function of $\lfloor Y+a-t \rfloor$ is summable.
+This, is the desired contradiction to the fact that the probability mass function of the discrete random variable $\lfloor Y-t \rfloor$ must be summable.
 Hence, we have proven that for the free state $\nu^{free}$ the pinned Gibbs measure $\mu^H$ cannot be a tree-indexed Markov chain.

-Now we prove statement (b), which says that a gradient Gibbs measure of height-period $2$ cannot be extreme in the set of Gibbs measures.
+Finally we prove statement (b), which says that a gradient Gibbs measure of height-period $2$ cannot be extreme in the set of Gibbs measures.
+This follows almost immediately from the non-degeneracy of the HOV we proved, when we recall the steps of its construction as a tail-measurable random variable and the construction of the HOV-pinned measure.
 Following the framework of Sheffield (\cite[Lemma 8.4.2]{Sh05}) and its application to the graph-homomorphism model by Lammers and Toninelli \cite[Remark 2.7]{LaTo23} we define the height-offset spectrum of the HOV $H$ for a GGM $\nu$ as the distribution of $H$ w.r.t. to the Gibbs measure $\mu^H$.
 By definition, $H$ is tail-measurable w.r.t. the absolute heights.
 Furthermore, by construction of $\mu^H$, the height-offset spectrum is described by the distribution of $H(\sigma^{x,s})- \lfloor H(\sigma^{x,s}) \rfloor$ under $\nu$ for any $x \in V$ and $s \in \Z$.
 Now consider the set-up of Proposition \ref{pro: MartingaleHiddenIsing} where $H$ is constructed as a limit of averages over spheres.
 Proposition \ref{pro: LebesgueCharacteristic} above guarantees that the distribution $H^{\rho,0}$ under $\nu$ is absolutely continuous w.r.t.
 Lebesgue measure.
-In particular, $H(\sigma^{x,s})- \lfloor H(\sigma^{x,s}) \rfloor$ is not a Dirac measure.
-Hence, from the equivalence of extremality of Gibbs measures and their tail-triviality (\cite[Proposition 7.9]{Ge11}) we conclude that $\mu^H$ is not extreme in the set of Gibbs measures. \end{proof}
+In particular, the distribution of $H(\sigma^{x,s})- \lfloor H(\sigma^{x,s}) \rfloor$ is not a Dirac measure.
+Hence it provides a non-trivial tail-measurable variable, and from the equivalence of extremality of Gibbs measures and their tail-triviality (\cite[Proposition 7.9]{Ge11}) we conclude that $\mu^H$ is not extreme in the set of Gibbs measures. \end{proof}